Annual Flu Vaccinations

 Investigate what makes some animals “spook” some of us and explore why they aren’t so scary after all.

 What makes honeybees so fascinating, why are they in trouble, what can you do right now to help them?
-Learn the answers to these questions, all about raising solitary (stingless) bees as pollinators in your backyard and even taste some delicious local honey.
+Learn the answers to these questions, all about raising solitary (stingless) bees as pollinators.

 We will use nature as our canvas and create art in the park, based on the work of Andrew Goldsworthy.